pallets/flask/docs/patterns/caching.rst

 time.

-Flask itself does not provide caching for you, but `Flask-Caching`_, an extentions for Flask does.
+Flask itself does not provide caching for you, but `Flask-Caching`_, an extension for Flask does.
 Flask-Caching supports various backends, and it is even possible to develop your own caching backend.